RosaGeri95/ivt-lab/README.md

 Added so travis build can be started.
+Branch B change!

 # IVT Spaceship